 Bearing in mind the obvious—that things that no longer exist are difficult to find—I set out to find, stroll across, or at least look at what was left of the storied Ponte della Maddalena (the Magdalene Bridge) in Naples.
 Indeed, one reads of the Battle of the Magdalene Bridge and the Miracle of the Magdalene Bridge; there are paintings entitled Looking Back at Naples from the Magdalene Bridge and Vesuvius Erupting, Seen from the Magdalene Bridge (painting above, by Pierre-Jacques Volaire, done in the late 1700s) and there is even this delightful porcelain plate (image, left) in the collection of the Capodimonte museum that shows a “Chinese casino” that once existed at the Magdalene bridge.
 Alas—there is no longer a Magdalene Bridge.
-I did find, however, the street that used to be the bridge; it is named via Ponte della Maddalena and in an area that most people now think of as “down at the industrial port”; it is clearly marked on the right side of the map below, leading south-east from Piazza Duca degli Abruzzi (in the center).
+I did find, however, the street that used to be the bridge; it is via Ponte della Maddalena, in an area that most people now think of as “down at the industrial port”; it is clearly marked on the right side of the map below, leading south-east from Piazza Duca degli Abruzzi (in the center).

 Old maps indicate the area east of the Carmine (today’s Piazza Mercato, off this map to the left) to be where the Sebeto river emptied into the sea.
 The first bridge of any note over the river at that point is said to have been the Pons Padulis bridge, also known as the Guizzardo bridge, built by Robert Guiscard, Duke of Puglia, when he lay siege to the city in 1078.
 The bridge was rebuilt in 1528 and acquired the name of a nearby chapel dedicated to Mary Magdalene.
 The bridge was rebuilt again in 1747 under Charles III and once again in the second half of the 19th century.
 At that point, the growth of modern industry and changing hydrological conditions caused the river to dry up and the bridge to lose its purpose.

 old south-east corner of the city wall, a structure that

 still had defensive value well into the early 1800s.
+The

-and then east towards Salerno was the old
+then east towards Salerno was the old

-distance to Reggio Calabria, the city at the toe of
+the distance to Reggio Calabria, the city at the toe of

 the Italian “boot.”

 for defenders to make a last stand before retreating

 within the city walls.
 As indicated above, there were

-battles at the Magdalene Bridge; the most famous of these was the last
+battles at the Magdalene Bridge; the most famous of these

 Neapolitan Republic in 1799 against the

 returning royalist Bourbon army that eventually retook

 Naples from the revolutionaries.

-revolutionaries.
-The “miracle” of the Magdalene bridge
+The “miracle” of the Magdalene bridge refers to the

-refers to the purported miraculous cessation of the
+purported miraculous cessation of the powerful eruption

-of the city.
+city.
 At the time, the cardinal of Naples led a procession towards

 the bridge to invoke the intercession of the saint.
 A

 shrine was put in place after the 1777 eruption (photo,

-looking towards Vesuvius, his right arm outstretched
+towards Vesuvius, his right arm outstretched as if to

-as if to stay the force of the volcano.
+stay the force of the volcano.

 If the painting at the top of this entry is reasonably accurate as to scale, the Nepomuk shrine is at the center of the bridge (the S. Gennaro shrine, directly across from it today, is not yet in place).
 The bridge at that time looks to have been about 70 meters long, much shorter than the street that bears the name of Via Ponte della Maddalena today.
 It is almost impossible to visualize the area of the old Magdalene Bridge as it must have looked 200 years ago.
 The city wall no longer exists; the river is dried up; the bridge, itself, has become a street, and the entire area is now built out into the sea (on landfill) as the industrial port of Naples, which was heavily bombed in WWII.

 for architecture and urban planning